Shinjuku: Tokyo’s Busiest District Guide

 img

-Isetan Shinjuku store is one of Japan's leading department stores that carries a wide range of products from luxury brands to casual wear.
-Founded in 1886, Isetan has a long history, and its flagship store in Shinjuku is known as the origin of fashion trends.
-The store carries fashion items from top brands from around the world, as well as a wide selection of beauty products and food.
+Isetan Shinjuku is one of Japan’s premier department stores, offering a wide range from luxury brands to casual wear.
+Founded in 1886, Isetan has a long history, and its flagship store in Shinjuku is particularly known as a trendsetter in fashion.

 スクリーンショット 2024-05-13 22.25.55